dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c-webapi.md

 4. In the **Select Scopes** dropdown, ensure all scopes are selected.
 5. Select **Ok**.

-Note the Postman app's Application ID, as it is required.
+Note the Postman app's Application ID, as it is required to obtain a bearer token.

 ### Create a Postman request